|Module Title||COMPUTER ARCHITECTURE, C AND UNIX SYSTEMS PROGRAMMING|

 Formative practical covering the use of C functions and system calls to interact with the facilities of the UNIX operating system.

-27 Summary and Conclusion - 1 lecture
+27 Summary and Conclusions - 1 lecture

 Drawing together the topics covered in the module.

-|Problem solving||This is inherent in both the formative practical work and the assessed coursework.|
+|Problem_solving||This is inherent in both the formative practical work and the assessed coursework.|